 The guide also includes tips for saving money.
 So no matter your travel style — be it luxury or backpacking — you'll be able to plan a vacation that best suits your budget.

 So what are you waiting for?
-Start planning your Greece trip today!
+Start planning your Greece itineraries today!
 You can be at Athens international airport in no time!
 Check out these incredible Greece vacation packages to help you get another step ahead.